CBAM: Carbon Border Adjustment Mechanism

 Timelines and parties involved

-To allow all parties to adjust to the new requirements, CBAM will be introduced on a phased basis.
+To allow all parties to adjust to the new requirements, CBAM has been introduced on a phased basis.
 The Transitional Period, which kicked off on 1 October 2023, is largely about learning and data gathering.
 It runs until the end of 2025, and the primary obligation for importers of goods covered by the regulations is to file quarterly CBAM reports.
-The first CBAM report falls due on 31 January 2024.
+Importers have been obliged to submit quarterly CBAM reports.

 Sectors covered in the initial phase of CBAM